Fatensamman/mrsCart/README.md

-# mrsCart
+# MrsCart

-it's a store application
+it a store application.